Bathing a puppy isn't always going to be an optional activity because puppies can get dirty, sticky and smelly at the drop of a hat!

 BUT, you don't want to get any new incision wet or it could cause a problem, such as an infection.

-Veterinarians usually advise waiting 10 - 14 days after a spay/neuter surgery before bathing your puppy.
+Veterinarians usually advise waiting 10 - 14 days after a spay/neuter surgery (and until the stitches have dissolved or been removed) before bathing your puppy.

 Depending on the size of your puppy, you can use the bathtub or the kitchen or laundry room sink for puppy's first bath/s.

-Now that you're ready to get that first puppy bathtime underway, first of all you'll need to gather up all the necessary dog bathing and grooming supplies:
+Now that you're ready to get that first puppy bath-time underway you'll need to gather up all the necessary dog bathing and grooming supplies:

 Before you start your puppy's bath, bring her into the room with you and CLOSE THE DOOR.